conversationai/perspectiveapi/api_reference.md

 See the docs [on the project's GitHub page](https://github.com/sloria/perspective-api-client).

 ## Related research
 Perspective is part of the [Conversation-AI research project](https://conversationai.github.io/).
-If you have questions about Perspective or our research, you can email us at conversationai-questions@google.com.
+If you have inquiries about the research Perspective is doing, you can email your research related questions at conversationai-questions@google.com.

 ## Support
-For support and to contact us, see: https://support.perspectiveapi.com/.
+For Perspective support questions and to contact us, see: https://support.perspectiveapi.com/.

 ## Privacy and Terms of Service